2021 WISE Power 200

 The 2021 WISE Power 200 was the 7th stock car race of the 2021 NASCAR Camping World Truck Series season and the 21st iteration of the event.
 The race was held on Saturday, May 1, 2021, in Kansas City, Kansas at Kansas Speedway.
 The race was extended from 134 laps to 140 due to a NASCAR overtime finish.
 Kyle Busch, driving for his own team Kyle Busch Motorsports would score his 61st win in the series.
 Ross Chastain of Niece Motorsports and Austin Hill of Hattori Racing Enterprises would fill in the rest of the podium positions, scoring 2nd and 3rd, respectively.

 Background

 The layout of Kansas Speedway, the venue where the race was held.

 Kansas Speedway is a 1.5-mile (2.4 km) tri-oval race track in Kansas City, Kansas.
 It was built in 2001 and hosts two annual NASCAR race weekends.
-The NTT IndyCar Series also raced there until 2011.
+The IndyCar Series also raced there until 2011.
 The speedway is owned and operated by the International Speedway Corporation.